 - 7.1.
-Child protection records (e.g. referrals, conference minutes/reports) are kept securely and separately form a child's educational records.
+A hard copy of some historic Child protection records (e.g. referrals, conference minutes/reports) are kept securely and separately form a child's educational records.
 These are exempted from the list of records which are available for examination by parents or children unless subject to a Court order.
-A label is placed on the file of any child who is or has been on a child protection plan to indicate that further records are available on the child in the event of any concerns and in order to ensure a consistent level of pastoral care for such students. - 7.2.
-This recording system is regularly maintained by the designated person.
-When a child moves to a new school these records will be sent under separate cover to the appropriate designated person.
-These records will be requested of the designated person by the Admissions Officer [2019: Debbie Paterson].
-The designated person will retain photocopies of these records, where possible, until receipt is confirmed by the pupil's new school via an accompanying letter sent from Charles Darwin School.
+A label is placed on the file of any child who is or has been on a child protection plan to indicate that further records are available on the child in the event of any concerns and in order to ensure a consistent level of pastoral care for such students.
+More recently, electronic copies of these records have been held on MyConcern (since Jan 2019) - 7.2.
+The recording system via MyConcern is regularly maintained by the DSL or Deputy DSL.
+When a child moves to a new school these records will be sent ELCTRONICALLY or under separate cover as recorded delivery to the appropriate designated person.
+These records will be requested of the designated person to a previous school by the Admissions Officer [2021: Debbie Paterson].